 4. Do an Accounts Check-up

-One of the main things we’ve been trying to tackle here with all this financial wellness talk is cutting through the noise to find a sense of order and calm.
+One of the main things we’ve been trying to tackle here with financial wellness talk is to cut through the noise to find a sense of order and calm.
 We don’t want our money matters to get out of hand.
 Good financial health is simple, and easy to maintain.

-One of the most common barriers to that is having a big messy pile of financial accounts.
-3 checking accounts, 27 credit cards, retirement accounts, that one weird one with like 50 bucks in it…you know what I’m talking about.
+One thing that makes managing your money feel next to impossible is having a big messy pile of financial accounts — a checking account, nine credit cards, three retirement accounts, that one weird bank account with like 50 bucks in it and a terrible interest rate…you know what I’m talking about.

 Periodically doing a check-up on your accounts is a gift to yourself.
 It’s important to be aware of where your assets and liabilities are.
 A check-up can also highlight if there are any accounts you don’t need anymore, or can combine.
 Simpler is always better.